illinoistech-itm/jhajek/itmd-521/labs/module-03/Readme.md

 ## Outcomes

 At the completion of this lab you will have compiled a significant Spark application and learned of the structure of a Spark Application.
-You will have dealth with file paths and how to load data into a Spark Cluster (local) for Data Analysis.
+You will have to deal with file paths and how to load data into a Spark Cluster (local) for Data Analysis.

 ### Requirements